 Their love for Jesus made them love one another.

 Their growth in the knowledge of Jesus made them live like Jesus.

 This is what Christian community should look like—people united by love for Jesus and driven by a passion for His kingdom.
 And listen, I promise you that within this group, there were men, women, Pharisees, tax collectors, criminals, prostitutes, adulterers, rebels against the establishment, and supporters of Caesar.
 But their eternally insignificant differences went by the wayside in the face of the beautiful bond they had with Christ that brought them together.

-And look at what God did for this community that set aside everything for the sake of Christ, His kingdom, and His people: They enjoyed “the favor of all the people.”
+And look at what God did for this community: They enjoyed “the favor of all the people.”
 The way they lived and loved like Jesus caused them to be well thought of!
 Imagine that . . .
 They gave to all who had need; they were kind, generous, humble, and servant-hearted.
 They made the gospel attractive to the watching world, “and the Lord added to their number daily those who were being saved.”
 I pray we’ll be able to closely emulate this community as we, too, strive to live in a community on mission!

 PAUSE: Why was the early church in Acts 2 so effective?
 What traits, characteristics, and actions defined them and drew people in?
 Reflect on this and consider how you can emulate their example.

 PRACTICE: This month, begin living out the defining traits of the early church.
 Grow in the Word with your church community, pray with them, do life together, serve others together, meet needs, show love, be unified, be humble, be generous like Jesus, and “put on love, which binds [everyone] together in perfect unity” (Colossians 3:14 NIV).